sinedied/minui-scraper/README.md

 ## Usage

-To run the scraper, use the following command:
+To run the scraper, open a terminal and use the following command:

 ```bash
 mscraper <rompath> [options]
 ```

 > [!TIP]
 > Max width must be adjusted depending of the device, the default works well for Trimui Brick.
-For 640x480 devices, try with `--width 150`.
+For 640x480 devices, try with `--width 200`.

 ### Options